 Disability examiners at DDS will review your claim and your medical records.
 It is important to provide DDS with all of your medical records.
 If more information is needed about your impairments, DDS might contact you, your medical providers, or any friends you included as references on your application.
 In addition, DDS might request that you attend a consultative examination (CE).
 A CE is either a physical or mental examination by a third-party independent doctor.
 The results of your CE are sent to DDS.

 It generally takes at least 6 months for a claimant to receive an initial determination of eligibility.
 Approximately 35% of initial claims are approved for disability.
 If an initial claim is denied, the claimant can appeal the denial by filing a "request for reconsideration."
-It usually takes another 3 to 4 months to receive a determination at the Reconsideration Stage.
+It usually takes at least another 6 months to receive a determination at the Reconsideration Stage.

 Obtaining the services of a disability attorney early in the application process can be extremely beneficial.